solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 database\] document to create a Flexible Server instance with a database.

-Moreover, install PHP on your system from the [downloads page.]
+Moreover, install PHP from the [downloads page.]
 These instructions were tested with PHP 8.0.13 (any PHP 8.0 version should work).

-> Your `php.ini` file needs to uncomment the `extension=mysqli` and
+> The `php.ini` file needs to uncomment the `extension=mysqli` and
 > `extension=openssl` lines for these steps to work.

 A text editor such as Visual Studio Code may also be useful.

 Lastly, download the [connection certificate][SSL public certificate] that is used for SSL connections with the MySQL Flexible Server instance.
-In these snippets, the certificate was saved to `C:\Tools` on Windows.
+In these snippets, the certificate is saved to `C:\Tools` on Windows.
 Adjust this if necessary.

 ## Instructions